Contact telephone numbers

 - angry when you want to spend time with your friends

-- isolating you from friends and family
+- keeping you away from friends and family

 - trying to control your life – how you dress, who you hang out with and what you say